Having such a big, beautiful family is something I often take for granted.

 They have been showing up for me since I was still in my mom’s belly.
-I’ll never truly be able to thank all of my family for all that they’ve done and continue to do, but this is my start.
+I’ll never truly be able to thank all of my family for all that they’ve done and continue to do, but this is my start in thanking my family.

-Thank you cousins Codi, Chanel and Jovan for always being willing to babysit, running countless errands and loving my son, Donovan, like your own.
+Thank you cousins Codi and Chanel for always being willing to babysit, running countless errands and loving my son, Donovan, like your own.
 You all make him giggle from his gut.